jfromaniello/joseoncodecom/_posts/2011-12-09-how-i-use-jing-when-writing-a-blog-post-in-markdown.markdown

 ---
 layout: post
-title: "How I use Jing when writing a blog post in markdown"
+title: "How I use Jing to add screenshots in markdown"
 date: 2011-12-09 00:35
 tags:
 - jekyll